zainab3702/AB-Movies/Readme.md

 Welcome to the Movies Project, a comprehensive solution for browsing, managing, and tracking movies and TV shows.
 This project consists of two main components: `AB-Movies-Backend` and `AB-Movies-frontend`, meticulously crafted to provide a seamless user experience.

+## Preview

+To use the application, visit [https://ab-movies-frontend-2cta.onrender.com] and log in using your Google account to access extra features like reviews and bookmarks.

 ## Movies-Backend Service

 ### Introduction